free-creations/bootstrap4jekyll/README.md

 framework exists as a GEM, called [bootstrap rubygem](https://rubygems.org/gems/bootstrap), it cannot be used directly in a _Jekyll_ site, because it is specifically made for _rails_.

-_bootstrap4jekyll_ akts as an intermediate between the original [bootstrap rubygem](https://rubygems.org/gems/bootstrap) and _Jekyll_.
+_bootstrap4jekyll_ acts as an intermediate between the original [bootstrap rubygem](https://rubygems.org/gems/bootstrap) and _Jekyll_.
 Thus making [bootstrap rubygem](https://rubygems.org/gems/bootstrap) available to _Jekyll_ programmers.